 Requirements for an Independent Concentration in Linguistics

-Requirements: Independent Concentrators in Linguistics must take eight further courses, produce independent work in their junior and senior years, and complete an oral defense of their senior thesis.
+Requirements: Independent Concentrators in Linguistics must take eight courses beyond LIN 201, produce independent work in their junior and senior years, and complete an oral defense of their Senior Thesis.
 The details are as follows.

-They must take at least two of the following courses: LIN 301 (“Phonetics and Phonology”); LIN 302 (“Syntax”); and either LIN 303 (“Linguistic Semantics”) or PHI 346/LIN 346 (“Introduction to Formal Semantics”).
-Those who are planning to go on to graduate school in Linguistics are strongly encouraged to take courses in all three areas.
+The student must take at least two of the following courses, on core linguistic theory: Phonetics/Phonology (typically fulfilled by LIN 301); Syntax (typically fulfilled by LIN 302); and Semantics (typically fulfilled by either LIN 303 or PHI 334/LIN 334).
+Those who are planning to go on to graduate school in Linguistics are strongly encouraged to take courses in all three core areas.

-(a) They must take four other LIN courses, at least three of them at the 300 level or above.
-(The designation LIN need not be first.)
+(a) The student must take four other LIN courses, at least three of them at the 300 level or above; the fourth must be at the 200 level or above.
+(In rare cases, a linguistically-oriented course without a LIN designation can count as an elective, with the case-by-case approval of the Director of Undergraduate Studies.)
 Topics that are regularly offered include bilingualism, historical linguistics, and morphology, though this short list is meant to be merely illustrative and students are by no means confined to it.